m3y54m/django-react-integration/backend/README.md

 # Django Backend

-Commands used since the start of projects:
+Commands used since the start of project:

 ## Initialize Django project